treefrogframework/treefrog-framework/docs/user-guide/en/controller/json-xml-response.md

  bool renderXml(const QStringList &list);
 ```

 If the input from the output of these does not suit your requirements, you can implement a new template.
-How to implement is described in the [view chapter]({{ site.baseurl }}/user-guide/en/view/index.html){:target="_blank"}, but do not forget that you only set the content type of the response in the controller.
+How to implement it is described in the [view chapter]({{ site.baseurl }}/user-guide/en/view/index.html){:target="_blank"} section, but don't forget that you only set the content type of the response in the controller.

 ```c++
  setContentType("text/xml")